granludo/safeaieducation/checklist.md

 - **Does the vendor, or open source community, demonstrate a commitment to ethical AI development, specially in education?**
 - **Are users informed about the limitations of the AI tool based on its training data and design?**

-## 6. Integration and Compatibility

-- [ ] **Compatibility with Existing Systems**
+## About the integration of the AI Educational Tool in the institution

+### About the integration of the AI Educational Tool in the institution's technology strategy

+- **Can the tool authenticate users against the institution's information system?**
-  - Is the AI tool compatible with the institution’s existing technology infrastructure (e.g., LMS, educational software)?
+- **Is the AI tool compatible with the institution’s existing educational technologies ?** (e.g., LMS, lybrary systems, learning porfolios)?
-- [ ] **Technology Stack Integration**
-  - Can the tool be fully integrated into the institution's technology stack without reliance on external infrastructure?
+- **Can the tool be fully integrated into the institution's technology stack without reliance on external infrastructure?**
-- [ ] **Scalability**
-  - Can the tool scale to accommodate different class sizes, courses, and institutional needs?
+- **Can the tool scale to accommodate different class sizes, courses, and institutional needs?**

-## 7. Human Oversight and Accountability

-- [ ] **Human Oversight**
-  - Does the tool allow for human oversight of AI-driven decisions?
-- [ ] **Appeal Process**
-  - Is there a clear process for students to appeal AI-driven decisions through human-led processes?

-## 8. Support and Training

-- [ ] **Vendor Support**
-  - Does the vendor provide sufficient training and support for educators and IT staff?
-- [ ] **Feedback Mechanisms**
-  - Does the tool provide ways for users to give feedback or report issues?
-- [ ] **Ongoing Updates and Ethical Compliance**
-  - Is there ongoing monitoring and updating to ensure continued ethical compliance and performance?
-- [ ] **Documentation and Resources**
+- **Do we have a clear understaning of the costs of running the tool and how they scale with the number of students and the use they get out of the tool?**

+### About the integration of the AI Educational Tool in the institution's learning and teaching strategies

+- **Do we have a clear understandiong ow how the tool is going to be used within the context of the courses inside and outside of the classroom?**
+- **Do we have clear what are the boundaries of access and use to the tool?**
+- **Are there plans in place to train students to use the tool ethically and critically?**
-  - Are comprehensive documentation and resources available for educators to understand how to effectively and ethically use the tool in their teaching?
+- **Are there specific proposals and iniciatives to integrate the tool in learning activities?**
+- **Have we identified best practices and proven innovations involving the application of the tool?**